 __3. Food is not the only thing that nourishes you. __

 Remembering this can help you learn to listen to your body and discern what you actually need.
 Sometimes a walk with a friend, a hug from a loved one, a nap, massage, yoga session, dance party, good book, funny podcast, or a glass of water might meet your needs.
 A healthy mindset that asks what will nourish you both inside and out right now - and listening for the answer - opens you up to new avenues for change and the ability to enjoy that change as you learn how to genuinely care for yourself.

 __4. Focus on the positive not the negative. __

 Deprivation rarely works; our minds tend to be pulled in the direction of what we are seeking to avoid.
 Instead of building a health mindset based on all of the things you should not have or do, focus on the things you should.
 Focusing on what you can and should consume or do is one of the best ways to build a mindset for making healthy change.
 Working to add in what is good for you will help to naturally crowd out all the rest.

 Studies show that people who practice gratitude are happier, so say thank you!
 This powerful mind rewire can produce big results.
 It has been said that, “Gratitude turns what we have into enough.”
 A mindset of plenty as opposed to a mindset of scarcity can be a game changer.
 You are enough - your body, resources, knowledge, skills and motivation are enough to start making changes now.
 A mindset that honors where you are today through gratitude will set you up for taking the next step tomorrow.

 While a mindset doesn’t change overnight, practicing these small shifts will add up over time, nurturing the kind of self love we need in order to create health.
-It’s a journey, but it’s worthwhile to begin this journey - not only for ourselves, but for the love it will allow us to share with others as we move more fully into wellness.
+Building a mindset for making healthy change is a journey, but it’s worthwhile to begin this journey - not only for ourselves, but for the love it will allow us to share with others as we move more fully into wellness.